rogeramitchell/cardwall-app/readme.md

 - Search across the cards in the current view
 - Drag and drop cards from one column to another

+## To Do List

+- Implement a reference to the Salesforce Lightning Design System CSS file

 ## Development Environment Setup Steps
 A small sidenote regarding the number of `npm install` that are occurring: I'm working with this for the first time, so it's a learning curve to get the right things into my `package.json` for using Gulp.
 It also might be an issue that my `gulpfile.js` has extraneous tasks in it.